HackRF Jawbreaker is the beta test hardware platform for the HackRF project.

 Differences between Jawbreaker and HackRF One¶

 Jawbreaker was the beta platform that preceded HackRF One.
-HackRF One incorporates the following changes and enhancements:
+HackRF One incorporates the following changes and enhancements (at minimum):

 - Antenna port: No modification is necessary to use the SMA antenna port on HackRF One.

 - Size: HackRF One is smaller at 120 mm x 75 mm (PCB size).

 - Enclosure: The commercial version of HackRF One from Great Scott Gadgets ships with an injection molded plastic enclosure.
 HackRF One is also designed to fit other enclosure options.